mcquerol/watts-up-with-evs/README.md

 ## Step II.
 Activate Workshop License

 The workshop uses MATLAB Online.
 You must activate the workshop license to participate.
-1. Using Google Chrome, navigate to \[LINK TBD\] .
+1. Using Google Chrome, navigate to the workshop license link provided as part of the workshop.
 If you are not already logged in to your MathWorks account, do so.
 2. Click ``Access MATLAB Online``.

 You can activate this license starting from the day of the workshop up to a week after the workshop date.